New fairgrounds building may be up for next fair - Times Gazette

 He also said that the old dairy barn, the hog barn and the sheep barn would be removed, with the new facility taking the place of the old ones.

-In other news, the land bank awarded the bid for an environmental review for the Marriott Hotel to Verdantis for $5,000.
+In other news, the board of commissioners awarded the bid for an environmental review for the Marriott Hotel to Verdantis for $5,000.

 Julie Bolender, director of Highland County Economic Development, said there were two quotes to decide from between Verdantis and Tetra Tech.
 She said there was a $10 difference between the bids, but the bigger difference was that Verdantis’ bid included a site visit to the proposed location while Tetra Tech’s only included a desk review.

-The land bank board also moved to give Oberrecht authority to apply for funds for HB 687, pertaining to new funding for local jails.
+The board of commissioners also moved to give Oberrecht authority to apply for funds for HB 687, pertaining to new funding for local jails.
 Commissioner Dave Daniels said the deadline to apply for the funding is Nov.
 30, and that the county is putting proposals together with input from the Highland County Sheriff’s Office.

 Concerning a possible records storage building, Britton said McCarty Associates sent another set of drawings last week which had some drop-ins where aspects of the facility would be placed.
 He said the commissioners sent that drawing to its record storage committee and that pretty much all of them were “in favor of how they had it” with the preliminary drawings.
 He also said he thought they were pretty close to starting to get it ready for bid, but that its timeline would “take a while” and that it would be going pretty much all next year.